Breathing Techniques to Tone the Vagus Nerve: A Simple Guide

 Box breathing

 Box breathing is a technique used by Navy SEALs to help them stay calm and focused in high-stress situations.
 This technique involves breathing in a pattern of four counts in, four counts hold, four counts out, and four counts hold.
+It is one of the breathing exercises for stress relief at home.
 To practice box breathing, follow these steps:

 • Find a quiet and comfortable place to sit or lie down.